Ottawa Tulip Festival – A Bit of Holland Is Here

 Dutch Royal Family in Ottawa

 But why were the royals in Canada in the first place?
 The princess was born during World War II, after several European royal families narrowly escaped to Canada.
-Queen Wilhelmina stayed in England with her government in exile, but her daughter Juliana with her daughters Beatrix (the future queen) and Irene moved to Rockcliffe, near Rideau Hall.
+Queen Wilhelmina stayed in England with her Dutch government in exile, but her daughter Juliana with her daughters Beatrix (the future queen and grandmother of the current King Willem Alexander) and Irene moved to Rockcliffe, near Rideau Hall.

 The Gift of Tulips